camwestwood/xapi/recipes/readinglist/readinglist-view-reading-list.md

 The Object for viewed Statements identifies what is being viewed.
 It uses the Jisc Profile common entity [ObjectA](../common_structures.md#objecta).

-(Should we be borrowing from the library borrowed object?
-ISBN's that kind of thing)

 #### Entity properties: